JBrannenMobileDev/HUB/README.md

+Hub is a complete chat application that targets a nitch need for communicaiton in companies with vary large sales teams.
+This application is not published on the google play store because we are targeting specific companies for purchaseing the complete solution.

-Hub is a complete chat application supported by Firebase Realtime-database as a backend and Firebase Authentication for user accounts.
+This application is supported by Firebase Realtime-database as a backend and Firebase Authentication for user accounts.

 Hub contains both Direct chat and Group chat features with real-time message updating